-Community engagement was not deemed necessary at this stage because the motion from the Councillor was a result of input from a resident.
+Community engagement was not deemed necessary at this stage because the motion from the Councillor was a result of input from a resident as well as a petition submitted to Regional Council.
 If Council decides to move forward with amendments to the by-law, community engagement would be provided through the public hearing process associated with the by-law amendment process.